brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 for what the Gang of Four considered a secondary benefit: its convenience.

-Even more recently,
+More recently,
-an even simpler pattern has adopted the name “Builder” that appears in some of the less expressive programming languages to make up for their lack of optional parameters in a call to a constructor.
+an even simpler pattern has adopted the name “Builder” that appears in certain less expressive programming languages to make up for their lack of optional parameters in a call to a constructor.

-On this page I will start by describing the Builder pattern’s most popular use in Python programs.
+This article will start by describing the Builder pattern’s most popular use in Python programs.
-Next we will glance at what the Gang of Four thought would be the pattern’s primary purpose and explore why it is rarely used that way in Python.
+Next we will glance at what the Gang of Four thought the pattern’s primary purpose was going to be, and explore why it is rarely used that way in Python.
 Finally, for completeness,
-we will look at the more recent use of the pattern to help languages whose syntax is less flexible.
+we will look at the more recent use of the pattern to help languages whose syntax is less flexible than Python’s.

 The Builder as convenience
 ==========================